wilfchun/coastalme_TESTING/README.md

 INSTRUCTIONS

-CoatalME builds easily using Linux.
+CoastalME builds easily using Linux.
 If you wish to run CoastalME on Windows, then we currently recommend using the Cygwin pseudo-Linux software to do this.

 1. Create a local copy of the github repository, for example by downloading a zipfile, then unpacking it